 New York, N.Y.
-(November 17, 2015) – Autism Speaks and the Simons Foundation have entered into an agreement with the National Institutes of Health to align two of the world’s largest repositories of donated postmortem brain tissue for medical research: Autism BrainNet and the NIH NeuroBioBank.
+(November 17, 2015) – The Simons Foundation has entered into an agreement with the National Institutes of Health to align two of the world’s largest repositories of donated postmortem brain tissue for medical research: Autism BrainNet and the NIH NeuroBioBank.

 The partnership will produce a unified resource for neurological research by aligning the procedures that the two repositories use to collect, prepare and preserve the field’s most precious and limited resource – the human brain.
 The agreement will also establish shared standards and strict criteria that researchers must meet to obtain tissue from the two brain banks.